 Traliant’s interactive Preventing Discrimination and Harassment course for managers in California meets the training requirements for SB 396, AB 1825, AB 2053, and the 2016 FEHA updates.

 Understanding LGBT terminology

-An important component in updating anti-harassment training is explaining LGBT terminology, and showing examples of acceptable and unacceptable behavior towards transgender co-workers.
-While terminology is always evolving, here are a few of the current definitions from the California Fair Employment & Housing Council:
+An important component in updating California harassment training requirements is explaining LGBT terminology, and showing examples of acceptable and unacceptable behavior towards transgender co-workers.
+While the terminology is always evolving, here are a few of the current definitions from the California Fair Employment & Housing Council: